elidami/Heterointerface-construction-VASP/README.md

 ## How to
-In order to use this code,
+In order to start using this code, the user has to download the .zip folder and install the three python libraries on which the script is based: numpy, pandas and pymatgen.
+The installation of the packages can be done via pip ('pip install <package name>') or, if a conda environment is used, using the command 'conda install <package name>'.

 ## The code